Wendy Testaburger

 Wendy Testaburger (/tɛstəbəɹgəɹ/) is a fictional character in the adult animated television series South Park.
-She is the primary female character in the show and has an on-and-off relationship with her partner Stan Marsh.
-Being more intelligent and mature than most children her age, Wendy finds expression in her activism, environmentalism and feminism.
-Wendy debuted as a nameless background character in Trey Parker and Matt Stone's 1995 college short film The Spirit of Christmas, and made her first appearance on television when South Park initially premiered on Comedy Central on August 13, 1997, with the episode "Cartman Gets an Anal Probe".
-She is currently voiced by April Stewart, and has previously been voiced by three different voice actors in the show's run: Mary Kay Bergman, Eliza Schneider, and Mona Marshall.
+She has an on-and-off relationship with her boyfriend Stan Marsh.
+Being more intelligent and mature than her peers, Wendy finds expression in her activism, environmentalism and feminism.
+Wendy debuted as a nameless background character in Trey Parker and Matt Stone's 1995 college short film The Spirit of Christmas, and made her first appearance on television when South Park premiered on Comedy Central on August 13, 1997, with the episode "Cartman Gets an Anal Probe".
+She is currently voiced by April Stewart, and has previously been voiced by three different voice actresses in the show's run: Mary Kay Bergman, Eliza Schneider, and Mona Marshall.

 Biography

-In South Parks first 19 seasons, Wendy attends South Park Elementary as a third-then fourth-grade student of Mr. Garrison's class – a position of his which is then replaced by Mrs. Nelson after Garrison becomes the 45th President of the United States starting with season 19 onward.
+In South Parks first 19 seasons, Wendy attends South Park Elementary as a third-then fourth-grade student of Mr. Garrison's class – a position of his which is then replaced by Mrs. Nelson after Garrison becomes the 45th President of the United States during season 19.
 She resides in South Park, Colorado as the only child and daughter of Mr. and Mrs. Testaburger.
-In the episode "Tom's Rhinoplasty", it is revealed by Principal Victoria that her grandmother died during the events of the episode, in reference to the scene in the 1986 John Hughes film Ferris Bueller's Day Off, where the nurse informs Sloane of the same news.
+In the episode "Tom's Rhinoplasty", it is revealed by Principal Victoria that her grandmother had just died, in reference to the scene in the 1986 John Hughes film Ferris Bueller's Day Off, where the nurse informs Sloane of the same news.
 During the show's first 58 episodes – "Cartman Gets an Anal Probe" to the season 4 episode "Fourth Grade" – Wendy is a third-grade student in Mr. Garrison's class.
-Starting with the aforementioned "Fourth Grade", Wendy's grade, along with all the other major child characters', transfers to the fourth and remains as such due to the floating timeline of the series.
+Starting with "Fourth Grade", Wendy's grade, along with all of the other major child characters', transfers to the fourth and remains as such due to the floating timeline of the series.

-In the future, beginning with the film South Park: Post Covid, Wendy now had a husband named Darwin.
-At the end of the film South Park: Post Covid: The Return of Covid, she reunites with Stan, hinting at a future relationship.
+In the future, beginning with the film South Park: Post COVID, Wendy now had a husband named Darwin.
+At the end of the film South Park: Post COVID: The Return of COVID, she reunites with Stan, hinting at a future relationship.